Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 The Corti looked up at him.
 “What unskilled barbaric *hack* did this to your leg?!”

 He was speaking English, Julian realized.
-It was hard to tell because the natural cadences of the Directorate language weren’t far from English anyway, but this particular Corti seemed to be unusually bereft of cybernetics---there were none of the usual surface features, no delicate lines of subcutaneous circuitry, not so much as a hardline port---and while he was festooned in the usual assortment of bags and carrying pouches that were an ET’s answer to clothing he didn’t seem to be carrying a translator.
+It was hard to tell because the natural cadences of the Directorate language weren’t far from English anyway, but this particular Corti seemed to be unusually bereft of cybernetics - there were none of the usual surface features, no delicate lines of subcutaneous circuitry, not so much as a hardline port - and while he was festooned in the usual assortment of bags and carrying pouches that were an ET’s answer to clothing he didn’t seem to be carrying a translator.

 He sounded like a fashion designer.
 Being small and slender and narrow-chested drove his speaking voice up well into soprano territory, which combined with the characteristically clipped and precise Corti manner of speaking to give him the general air of an English hipster.
 Though, with mercifully less *’swish’*.